 Occasionally old tickets which were issued for travel either to or from Culham come to light.
-We are fortunate enough to have been able to form a small collection which is on view at the station and is featured here with a short description of each ticket.
+We are fortunate enough to have been able to form a small collection, part of which is on view at the station, and all are featured here.

 These cardboard tickets were called 'Edmondson' tickets, after their inventor, and were date stamped using special machines of which we have two working examples in our collection.
 You can read about Thomas Edmondson and his invention in a fascinating article written by Geoffrey SkelseyClick or tap to view the article